 About

-- scouting is always done from video, even when scouting a live match (though this is probably not actually possible yet).
-The hope is that we can make the user interface fast enough to be “nearly real time” - while the scout might lag behind the real action at times, they can catch up at the ends of rallies or other breaks in play
+- scouting is always done from video, even when scouting a live match (though this is technically a bit tricky to set up).
+The hope is that the scouting process is fast enough to be “nearly real time” - while the scout might lag behind the real action at times, they can catch up at the ends of rallies or other breaks in play

-- the scouting process avoids unnecessarily asking for information (e.g. information that can be inferred by other means, such as the player next to serve), and tries to pre-fill as much information as it can at each data entry step.
+- to make the process faster and easier the app tries to pre-fill as much information as it can at each data entry step.
 It will learn a team’s patterns of play, so that it can suggest the most likely player to have attacked, passed or dug a certain ball

-This software is intended for scouts who do not have access to professional scouting software or who aren’t proficient with the keyboard interface that they typically use. ovscout2
+This software is intended for scouts who do not have access to commercial scouting software.
+The click-scouting interface is for users who aren’t proficient with the keyboard interface. ovscout2

 is an alternative to the many available tablet- and phone-based scouting apps that also use a click interface, but ovscout2

-provides more complete match data that is fully dvw compatible, and yet (we hope) remains easy to use.
+provides more complete match data that is fully dvw compatible and can be used for advanced statistical analysis, and yet (we hope) remains easy to use.
 It is unlikely to replace professional scouting software used by scouts who can already capture match data in real time.

 - a guided scouting interface that is easy to learn and ensures consistent data collection